How to Cut Plexiglass with a Table Saw

 Step 2 - Choose the Saw Blade

 Plexiglass comes in hard and soft varieties.
 Softer plexiglass may melt easier, so it is best to use a blade with fewer teeth to create less total friction as it cuts.
 Harder plexiglass, on the other hand, should be cut by a blade with more teeth in order to keep chipping to a minimum.
 If you have different types of plexiglass to cut, try to make all the hard cuts at once.
-Do the same with the soft cuts.
+Once you're finished making the hard cuts, do all the soft cuts at once.
 That way, you will only have to change the blade once or twice.
 A carbide tipped blade is best.

 Step 3 - Measure the Size of the Cut